Ho2bes/holbertonschool-printf/README.md

 This function produces output of a format string that specifies how the following arguments are converted for output.

-The format string is composed of :
+The format string is composed of:

 **Ordinary Characters:** These are regular letters, numbers, or symbols that are just copied exactly as they are to the output without any changes, except for the percentage symbol %.